Sept. 8, 2025 - Freedomain Radio - Stefan Molyneux

 Let's do it this way.

-If you're interested, we can that topic, we can do whatever topic you like.
+If you're interested, we can, that topic, we can do whatever topic you like.

-And it's a funny thing when you get older, and I'm sort of I wrote about this in my new book.
+And I'm sort of, I wrote about this in my new book.

 But when you get older, it's like you kind of come full circle and your early life re-emerges.

-And and maybe it's got something to do with retirement, and maybe it's got something not that I'm gonna retire, but you know, sort of that age.
+And maybe it's got something, not that I'm going to retire, but you know, sort of that age.

-Or maybe it's got something to do with the fact that you kind of want to circle back and look at your youth and childhood and sort of the big choices you've made in your life, because I mean, most of my big choices are pretty deep in the rear view.
+And maybe it's got something to do with the fact that you kind of want to circle back and look at your youth and childhood and sort of the big choices you've made in your life.

-It's uh probably a little bit too late to become the lead ballet dancer for the Bolshevik, probably a little bit late to go and be a K-pop star, uh probably a little bit too late.
+It's probably a little bit too late to become the lead ballet dancer for the Bolshevik, probably a little bit late to go and be a K-pop star, probably a little bit too late.

-Well, I mean, it's probably too late if I wanted to get back into acting or you know, that kind of stuff.
+Well, I mean, it's probably too late if I wanted to get back into acting or, you know, that kind of stuff.

-I mean, who I married is almost a quarter century in the past, and it's going to be for the next hopefully 30 years to go.
+So most of my big decisions behind me, I mean, who I married is almost a quarter century in the past and is going to be for the next, hopefully, 30 years to go.

-And 30, yeah, it could could happen.
+And 30, yeah, it could happen.

 Yeah, it could happen.